Serving Jacksonville and the Beaches for Over 35 Years

 There are several other reasons why a dentist may recommend dental X-rays, too.
 These reasons include:

-Determine If an Orthodontic Treatment Is Necessary: We sometimes use an X-ray to determine whether to recommend you for orthodontic treatment.
+- Determine If an Orthodontic Treatment Is Necessary: We sometimes use an X-ray to determine whether to recommend you for orthodontic treatment.
 Not all dental X-rays are created equal.
-In fact, we may recommend one or more of the following X-rays:
+In fact, we may recommend one or more of several types of X-rays.

 Bitewing: Examine the crowns of the upper and lower teeth in one section of the mouth, identify cavities in tough-to-reach areas of the mouth and assess fillings.